Are you an INFJ who is sensitive to criticisms?

 If the other person resists and says that you are too sensitive or you need to toughen up, then tell them: “Yes, I am sensitive.
 If you want to communicate with me, that’s the way to do it.
 If you can’t do that, then I don’t need your feedback.”

 This is basically how I train my parents to talk to me.
 It’ll take several times before the other person gets used to it.
 But people who genuinely care about you will make the effort to change how they communicate with you.

 But of course, not everyone will be able to change their communication style.
 For example, I have an autistic student.
 Everything he says sounds like an accusation: “You are too soft!
 You are confusing me!”
 So I learn not to take it personally.

 4. Identify the parts of the criticism that is helpful and discard the rest.

 Not all criticism is helpful even when they are well-intended and delivered properly.
-For example, I received a criticism for my memoir, The Emotional Gift, saying that the book is not scientifically-research and not a good literature.
+For example, I received criticism for my memoir, The Emotional Gift, saying that the book is not scientifically-research and not good literature.
 However, that’s not my style of writing, so I directed the person to other depression books that are more technical and have a literary tone.

 There is no need to change yourself or your work for the critic.

 It’s like you are making a romantic movie and the other person wants to watch a horror movie.
 Of course, it doesn’t match!